fox/FXPaging/README.md

 # FXPaging

 FXPaging is an iOS libray for doing horizontal paging.
-All it needs is a `FXPagingView` and a delegate to handle page creation.
+All it needs is a view and a delegate to handle page creation.
 It's fast and memory efficient, and should work seamlessly with any number of pages.

 ## Usage